FDA authorizes widespread use of unproven drugs to treat coronavirus, saying possible benefit outweighs risk

 The FDA earlier this month approved a plan to distribute hundreds of thousands of doses of the drugs to hospitals in New York, which has emerged as the epicenter of the pandemic in the United States.

-Despite the lack of evidence of a benefit, President Donald Trump has repeatedly stated his belief that the drugs will work to treat coronavirus.
-One of his top advisers on the government response, Anthony Fauci, chief of the National Institute of Allergy and Infectious Disease, has repeatedly stated that the public should view the drugs with caution because of the paucity of evidence.
+Despite the lack of evidence of a benefit, Trump has repeatedly stated his belief that the drugs will work to treat coronavirus.
+One of his top advisers on the government response, Anthony S. Fauci, chief of the National Institute of Allergy and Infectious Disease, has stated that the public should view the drugs with caution because of the paucity of evidence.

-In a news release Sunday night announcing the unprecedented action, HHS Secretary Alex Azar hailed Trump for “taking every possible step to protect Americans from the coronavirus and provide them with hope.”
+In a news release Sunday night announcing the unprecedented action, Health and Human Services Secretary Alex Azar hailed Trump for “taking every possible step to protect Americans from the coronavirus and provide them with hope.”

 Azar cited the president’s “bold leadership” for making possible the donations of pills by Novartis’s generic subsidiary, Sandoz, as well as Bayer.